 By default, the Title will be the the special variable [event_title].
 This title pulls from the campaign's Event Details.
 You can change the Event Title from the campaign's Event Details, as described here.
 Changing it through the Event Details will insure that the Title matches your various activities, such as Ticketing.

 You can also edit the Title to be anything you wish and include different formatting.
 You can also choose other variables from the drop down list.

 The Subtitle is very similar to the Title.
 It appears above the Title and by default includes the Venue's name [event_venue] and the event's start date and time [event_start_date] @ [event_start_time], based on the campaign's Event Details as described here.

 You can edit the Subtitle to be anything you wish and include different formatting, in the same way as the Title.
 You can also choose other variables from the drop down list.

 You can include up to three different Action Buttons in the Hero section.
 The Primary will always be first, followed by the Secondary and then the Supporting Action Button.
 If any button is not used (hidden with the Show/Hide switch), the next button will shift so they maintain the design.

-The Primary button differs from the other two in that it will be the Event Page Brand color and be included in the banner.
+The Primary button differs from the other two in that it will be the Event Page Brand color.

 Click on the Edit icon to change the wording of the Button and the link it will go to.